TBOpen/shim-review/README.md

 3 - Run "make_shim_15.4" to do the build.
 4 - Once done I ran "strip shimx64.efi" on it.

+Dockerfile method:

+1 - Run "docker_make_shim".
+2 - The file will be placed in "terabyte_shim-15.4_built"

 -------------------------------------------------------------------------------
 Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 -------------------------------------------------------------------------------